SeptioMS/Portfolio/README.md

 ---

 ## 👋 About Me
-nthusiastic IT graduate with experience in IT Support and strong interest in **Software Quality Assurance**.
+Enthusiastic IT graduate with experience in IT Support and strong interest in **Software Quality Assurance**.
 Completed training in **QA fundamentals covering manual testing, test case design, defect reporting, and basic automation using Selenium, Postman, JMeter, and Appium.
 Skilled in JavaScript scripting, SQL queries, and Agile methodology**.
 Proven